sebasmos/sebasmos.github.io/cv.md

 ### Proffesional experience

 - 2022-present. **Research fellow** at Harvard.
-Current member of the Visual computing group (VCG) under the supervision of Hanspeter Pfister and Siyu Huang, Harvard University.
+Current research fellow in the Visual computing group (VCG) and Laboratory of Systems Pharmacology (LSP) under the supervision of Hanspeter Pfister and Siyu Huang, Harvard University.
 - 2022-present. **Machine learning intern** in [EcoVadis](https://ecovadis.com/).
 Developed project for logo detection with Object detectors, attribution and verification based on Contrastive text-image Training and transformers.
-Paris (France)
+Paris, France.
-- 2020-2021. **Computer vision and Artificial Intelligence Engineer**.
-[AI India Innovation center](https://aiindia.ai/) In charge of the project "LAND USE LAND COVER CLASSIFICATION USING ADVANCED ML AND DL TECHNIQUES FOR LARGER STUDY AREA using Keras / Tensorflow frameworks".
+- 2020-2021. **Computer vision and Artificial Intelligence Engineer** in [AI India Innovation center](https://aiindia.ai/).
+Developped the project "Land Use Land Cover Classification using advanced ML and DL techniques for Larger Study Area".
 The main tasks included accuracy assessment, Preparation of Datasets, Training Models, Testing, using Geospatial data and Cloud services, GPU, E2E cloud services and Collab.
 Valencia (Spain).
 - 2021\. **Web/mobile developer for Ozone generator**.
 COVID-19 Project Award for US$5200 for the creation of a Ozone generation, a web and mobile application, IEEE SIGHTS sights grant.
 Colombia.
 - 2020\. **Web/mobile developer for mechanical ventitor** Development of a mobile application for a mechanical ventilator project, awarded with a 3950 USD stipend.
-IEEE SIGHTS sights grant, Colombia
+IEEE SIGHTS sights grant, Colombia.
-2019\. **Electronic and Physics teacher**.
+- 2019\. **Electronic and Physics teacher**.
 Teach and supervise Air-based flight machines, solar dials, lamps, flash-lights, and programable robots to 400 teenagers aged between 4 and 16 years old in the United States of America.
 Camp Poyntelle, Pensylvannia, (U.S.A).
 - 2016-2018. **IT network technician**.
 University of Cauca, Colombia.
 In charge of documenting all systems and network adjustments, as well as ensuring the general maintenance and hardware/software installation of telecommunication and network devices, at the different faculties of the University of Cauca.
 Colombia
 - 2018\. **Computer science teacher**.
 Developped Web Development and mobile applications as part of the general literacy curriculum program for Refugees, Social Hackers Academy, Athens (Greece)
 - 2018\. **Front-end developer**.
 Developped official web page designer at a psychiatric centre in Greece.
 Althaia psychiatric centre, Athens (Greece).